deonjr04/FundRaisingAnalysis/README.md

 # FundRaisingAnalysis

-# Kickstarting with Excel
 When I first got the document I had to sort out the data

 ## Overview of Project
 The document was about Fund Raising

 ### Purpose
-The purpose was about fund raising and how much money they made of over time
+The purpose was about fund raising and how much money they made of over time the different campaigns fared in relation to their launch dates and their funding goals.
+I combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.

 ## Analysis and Challenges
-I had to get to count, and the sum of all the data and put them in a chart to make the data easy to read
+I had to get to count, and the sum of all the data and put them in a chart to make the data easy to read.

 ### Analysis of Outcomes Based on Launch Date

 ![](resourses/outcomes_based_launch_date.png)
-It was very successful in raising money for lunch
+In May the fund raising reaches the highest peak of funding.
+But in Dec it reaches it lowest point in the fund raising.
 ### Analysis of Outcomes Based on Goals

 They raised lots of money to there goal